aichemydev/Wring_docs/docs/tutorial-basics/Integrations/integration.md

 The Wring Reporter Slack app keeps your team up to date with the status of your tests to a slack channel.
 Get started by selecting the Slack card on the integrations page.
 This will redirect you to slack where you will be prompted to accept permissions and select a slack channel to receive notifications to.
 Once you select the `Allow` button on Slack, you will be redirected back to the integrations page.

 ### Jenkins
-Automate your tests with Jenkins while taking advantage of the advanced healing and intelligence offered by Wring by integrating Jenkins with the Wring Interceptor.
+Automate your tests with Jenkins while taking advantage of the advanced healing and intelligence offered by Wring by integrating Jenkins with the Wring Plugins.
 To configure this, select your Jenkins job and add a new build step in the build environment.

 ``` bash
 #!/bin/bash